 1. PRIVACY SHIELD PARTICIPATION

-Forcepoint is pleased to participate in in the Privacy Shield program (https://www.privacyshield.gov/).
-Privacy Shield was established by the United States (US) government, in consultation with the European Commission and others, to provide a reliable means for transferring personal data from the European Union (EU) to the US while assuring data subjects continue to benefit from effective safeguards and protection as required by European legislation with respect to the processing of their personal data when they have been transferred to non-EU countries.
+Forcepoint is pleased to participate in the Privacy Shield program and to adhere to the Principles (https://www.privacyshield.gov/).
+The Privacy Shield program was established by the United States (US) government, in consultation with the European Commission and others.
+Privacy Shield provides a reliable means for transferring personal data from the European Union (EU) to the US, thereby assuring that EU-based data subjects’ personally identifiable information continues to benefit from European data protection laws when their personal data is transferred to Forcepoint offices and Forcepoint’s vendors in the United States.

-Forcepoint has self–certified its commitment to subject all personal information received or collected from the EU to the Principles of the Privacy Shield program.
-Forcepoint’s Privacy Shield certification is reflected in the list of Privacy Shield program participant companies, which can be found by clicking on this link: Privacy Shield list.
-Forcepoint’s compliance to the Privacy Shield principles is subject to the enforcement powers of the US Federal Trade Commission.
+Forcepoint annually self–certifies its commitment to apply the Principles to all personal data received or collected from the EU.
+The Department of Commerce reviews the Forcepoint self-certification and includes Forcepoint in the list of Privacy Shield program participant companies if Forcepoint’s Privacy Shield certification is found to be acceptable, The Privacy Shield list can be found by clicking on this link: https://www.privacyshield.gov/.
+Forcepoint’s compliance with the Privacy Shield principles is subject to the enforcement powers of the US Federal Trade Commission.

 2. WHAT INFORMATION DO WE COLLECT?

-General: We receive and store information that you enter on our Website or give us in any other way, including information that can identify you ("personal information"), for example when you make inquiries about the Website or about Forcepoint partners, products or services (whether via the Website or otherwise).
-Except to the limited extent that may be necessary in the context of online job applications, we neither request nor collect sensitive personal information (i.e. personal information specifying medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership or information specifying the sex life of the individual).
+General: We receive and store information, including information that can be used to identify you ("personal information"), entered on our Website or given to us in any other way.
+This occurs, for example, when you make inquiries about the Website or about Forcepoint partners, products or services (whether via the Website or otherwise).
+Except to the limited extent that may be necessary in the context of online job applications, we neither request nor collect sensitive personal information (i.e., personal information specifying criminal offences/convictions, medical or health conditions, biometric or genetic data, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership or information specifying the sex life of the individual).